 Q: How long does it take to treat iron-deficiency anemia?

-The duration of treatment for iron deficiency anemia depends on the cause and severity of the condition, as well as your response to the treatment.
-Generally, it takes several weeks to months to restore your iron levels and hemoglobin levels to normal.
-You may start to feel better within a few days or weeks of taking iron supplements or receiving iron injections or infusions, but you should continue the treatment as prescribed by your doctor until your blood tests show that your iron-deficiency anemia is resolved.
-You should also follow up with your doctor regularly to monitor your iron status and check for any complications or recurrence of iron-deficiency anemia.
+The course of treatment for iron deficiency anemia depends on the cause and severity of the case, besides your response to the treatment.
+It takes a few weeks to several months to normalize your iron levels and hemoglobin levels generally.
+General well-being may be improved within a couple of weeks after you start taking iron replacement with oral intake of iron supplements, or iron injections or infusions.
+You should not stop treatment, though, without your doctor saying you are better and that your iron deficiency anemia has improved.
+You should see your doctor from time to time for follow-up and assessment of your iron status as well as watch for complications and reappearance of iron deficiency anemia.

 Q: How can I prevent iron deficiency anemia?